amadden1990/AltspaceVR-Unity-SDK/README.md

 1. Removed the background skin on the editor to compensate for the free Unity users.
 2. Fixed the colliders orientation for box colliders.
-3. Fixed the type with the interactables.
+3. Fixed a typo with the interactables.